kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ## How to use

-- Add this to .env file of the target repo you had already created:
+- Add this code snippet locally to .env file (or create from the  ".env.example") of the target repo for your to glossary to be, supposing you had already created this repo:

 ```
 #===BEGIN===